djalbat/necessary/README.md

 Note that none of these functions take or pass on a `thisArg` argument when they might otherwise have done.
 Use `bind()`.

 * The functions `first()` through to `last()` return the requisite element of the array argument, if passed an array of at least the required length.
 If the array is not long enough they return `undefined`.
-The `tail()` function returns all but the first element of the array argument.
+The `head()` function returns the first element of its array argument whilst The `tail()` function returns all but the first element of its array argument.

 * The `push()` function is similar to its native counterpart but will push an array rather than a single element.